jeffmagill/jeffmagill.dev/content/blog/lets-breakdown-this-site.md

 description: Here I will ramble about the tools and technologies I used to build this website.
 image: /images/blog/peter-pryharski-rusted-car-unsplash.jpg
 tags: tools
-last-updated: 1727007398
+created: 1728061704
-created: 1727007398
+last-updated: 1728328053
 ---
 When planning this project, I wanted a platform that could showcase my best work, and share the technologies and development methods I use.
 I needed something fast (to build), easy (to publish) AND cheap (to host).
 To accomplish this, I selected a robust foundation of technologies with these requirements in mind.
 Following that plan produced the website you're exploring right now – a blend of cutting-edge frameworks, thoughtful design choices, and solutions to real-world development challenges.
 Let's dive into the stack:

 ## Stacking the Foundation

-At the heart of this website lies a powerful combination of React and Next.js.
+At the heart of this website lies a curated tech stack based on React and Next.js.
 React's component-based architecture provided the perfect foundation for building a dynamic and interactive user interface.
 Next.js provided the backend and dev environment to build the site statically, which is required to statisfy two of the initial requirements.

 For styling, I opted for a combination of SASS and CSS Modules.
 SASS allowed me to write more maintainable stylesheets, while CSS Modules ensured that styles remained scoped to specific components.
 To manage content, I chose Markdown for its simplicity and readability.
 This decision allowed me to focus on writing without getting bogged down in complex formatting.